 Patient Rights and Responsibilities

 We consider you a partner in your healthcare.
 When you are well informed, participate in treatment decisions, and communicate openly with your physician and other health professionals, you help make your care as safe and effective as possible.
-The Surgery Center of Naples proudly works to respect your rights, values and dignity at all times.
+The Surgery Center of Naples proudly works to respect your rights, values and dignity and will protect and promote the exercise of your rights at all times.

 As a Patient, You Have the Right to . . .